unm-historiography/metahistory/essays/modern/early-soviet-union-historiography.md

 {:.abstract}
 Early Soviet historiography was shaped by various conflicts, Russian Revolution of 1905, February and October Revolutions of 1917, Russian Civil War, as well as political controversies of Soviet Party leadership.

-A great deal of Soviet historiography has to do with the role of Marxism.
-Many historians adopted Marxist ideologies and tried to fit their views into not only Soviet history, but Russian history as a whole.
-This essay seeks to explore several historians (including one would be historian), institutions, and how they attempted to justify their actions during the aforementioned conflicts and ___.

-## Marxists and non-Marxists
-The entirety of post revolution Soviet society was supposed to be built on Marxism but it was not a simple task to rid non-Marxists from educational institutions.
-Marxist historians preferred to not work with non-Marxists and wanted to do away with them, but the party allowed them to continue their work.
-Several competing institutions were created to formulate Soviet history.
+Starting in the late nineteenth century, Russians began to embrace the ideas of Marxism, which helped create change in society and country leadership.
+The main figure in this early change was the revolutionary leader, Vladimir Lenin.
+Lenin was the central character which all of society, including historiography, would revolve around through his own will and through the will of the Communist Party that he helped found and lead.

 {% include figure.html
   class="right"